KarlTDebiec/FPBlockAverager/README.rst

 - pandas
 - six

-FPBlockAveragr has been tested with Anaconda Python 2.2.0 on Arch Linux, OSX Yosemite, and Windows 8.1.
+FPBlockAverager has been tested with Anaconda Python 2.2.0 on Arch Linux, OSX Yosemite, and Windows 8.1.

 Authorship